 As gold is one of the least reactive chemical elements, pure gold does not combine easily with oxygen and it stays shiny, doesn’t rust or tarnish.

-While pure yellow gold will retain its original color forever, the strong presence of alloys in 10k gold are susceptible to discoloration therefore special care is needed to ensure your jewelry keeps its original shine.
+While pure yellow gold will retain its original color forever, the strong presence of alloys in 10k gold is susceptible to discoloration therefore special care is needed to ensure your jewelry keeps its original shine.

 10k gold is rarely used in engagement rings and fine jewelry.
 It’s mainly used in affordable jewelry and many high-end retailers don’t offer 10k gold jewelry at all.